Setting the Stage: Text-Driven Scene-Consistent Image Generation: Extended Details on Evaluation Metrics and User Study

 \subsection{Details of Automatic Metrics}

-As described in Section~\ref{sec:quantitative}, we utilize Gemini 2.5 Flash~\cite{comanici2025gemini} as an evaluator to assess both scene alignment (G2.5F-SA) and text-image alignment (G2.5F-TIA).
+As described in Section 4.2 (main paper), we utilize Gemini 2.5 Flash~\cite{comanici2025gemini} as an evaluator to assess both scene alignment (G2.5F-SA) and text-image alignment (G2.5F-TIA).
 The exact prompts used to query the VLM are detailed in Table~\ref{tab:gemini_prompts}.

-For scene alignment, the prompt explicitly instructs the model to tolerate intended edits such as object modifications and viewpoint changes, focusing the score on the preservation of the underlying physical scene.
+For scene alignment, the prompt explicitly instructs the model to tolerate acceptable modifications such as object modifications and viewpoint changes, focusing the score on the preservation of the underlying scene.
 For text-image alignment, the prompt focuses solely on semantic adherence to the text instruction.